nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 When machine learning develops and the border with artificial intelligence will be approached many more philosophical and ethical discussions will take place.
 One of the core question is: What is human intelligence?
 But the more important question is: Who is responsible for mistakes?
 The self learning algorithm?
 To put it in the context of machine learning: What is the real value of human intelligence when machine learning algorithms can take over many common mental tasks and control tasks of humans?
 Who is responsible for accidents with autonomous vehicles?

 Many experts believe that there is a significant chance we develop machines more intelligent than ourselves within a few decades.
-This could lead to large, rapid improvements in human welfare, or mass unemployment and poverty on large scale.
+This could lead to large, rapid improvements in human welfare, or mass unemployment and poverty on a large scale.
 History learns that there are good reasons to think that this could lead to disastrous outcomes for our current societies.
 If machine learning research advances without enough research work going on security, safety on privacy, catastrophic accidents are likely to occur.
 Or if we look back at history: Incidents will occur since regulations are always developed afterwards with new technology.

 With FOSS machine learning capabilities you should be able to take some control over the rapid pace machine learning driven software is hitting our lives.
 So instead of trying to stop developments and use, it is better to steer developments into a positive, safe, human centric direction.
 So apply machine learning using a decent machine learning architecture were also some critical ethical business questions are addressed.